federgraph/fleetrace/README.md

 (This is where you are expected to start exploring.)

 ## How to build

-(Later, when I have uploaded the code, do this:)

 - First run `ng build scoring` to build the scoring library.
 - Next run `ng build fleetrace` to build the fleetrace library.